BibhuS/Notes/Python + Machine Learning + Deep Learning/Machine Learning The Complete Reference/2-Data Pre-Processing/ReadMe.md

 - Feature scaling is a method used to standardize the range of independent variables or features of data.
 - Why it is important:
 	- A lot of machine learning models are based on Euclidean distance.
-	- for example, the values in one column (x) is much higher than the value in another column (y), (x2-x1) squared will give a far greater value than (y2-y1) squared.
+	- For example, the values in one column (x) is much higher than the value in another column (y), (x2-x1) squared will give a far greater value than (y2-y1) squared.
-	- it shows clearly that one square difference dominates over the other square difference.
+	- It shows clearly that one square difference dominates over the other square difference.
 	- In the machine learning equations, the square difference with the lower value in comparison to the far greater value will almost be treated as if it does not exist.
 	- That is why it is necessary to transform all our variables into the same scale.
 - How to Scale Features: